-- Failure to detect or properly treat maternal infections;
+- Failure to detect or properly treat maternal infections.

-- Delay in performing or failure to perform medically necessary cesarean section (C-section);
+- Delay in performing or failure to perform medically necessary cesarean section (C-section).

-- Failure to monitor fetal heart rate before and during labor and birth;
+- Failure to monitor fetal heart rate before and during labor and birth.

 - Failure to detect prolapsed umbilical cord.

-United Cerebral Palsy (UCP) Seguin of Greater Chicago — UCP Seguin is a registered 501(c)(3) charity licensed by the Illinois Department of Human Services (DHS) and the Illinois Department of Children and Family Services (DCFS).
+UCP Seguin is a registered 501(c)(3) charity licensed by the Illinois Department of Human Services (DHS) and the Illinois Department of Children and Family Services (DCFS).
 It is also accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 Visit this website to learn more about UCP Seguin’s mission, history, and strategic plan.

-Cerebral Palsy Research Registry (CPRR) — The CPRR identifies itself as “a multi-institutional collaborative effort whose primary mission is to improve our understanding of cerebral palsy.”
+The CPRR identifies itself as “a multi-institutional collaborative effort whose primary mission is to improve our understanding of cerebral palsy.”
 It includes representatives from Northwestern University Department of Physical Therapy and Human Movement Sciences, the Rehabilitation Institute of Chicago, and the University of Chicago.
 Use this website to learn more about research studies, find answers to frequently asked questions, and access previous newsletters.

-Cure CP — Cure CP is a 501(c)(3) nonprofit organization committed to funding the support of cerebral palsy research.
+Cure CP is a 501(c)(3) nonprofit organization committed to funding the support of cerebral palsy research.
 On this website, you can read studies supported by Cure CP and find answers to frequently asked questions.
 You can also find information about upcoming events, read recent news and articles, and find stories of children who have participated in clinical trials co-funded by Cure CP.

 Was your child born with cerebral palsy in northern Illinois?
 You will want to contact Susan E. Loggans & Associates for help holding all negligent parties accountable.
 Susan Loggans was previously on the United Cerebral Palsy of Greater Chicago, Board of Directors and has been fighting for the rights of those suffering from CP in both the legal and medical fields.

 Chicago personal injury attorney Susan E. Loggans fights for families in Burbank, Oak Forest, Elmhurst, Park Ridge, Calumet City, and several other nearby communities in and around Cook County.
-Call (302) 201-8600 or complete an online contact form to have our lawyer review your case and discuss all of your legal options during a free initial consultation.
+Call (312) 201-8600 or complete an online contact form bel0w to have our lawyer review your case and discuss all of your legal options during a free initial consultation.